lujig/dfpsr/README.md

 psr_timing.py:
 	Provide a class to calculate the pulse phase of a pulsar with a given time and a given frequency.

+update_cv.py
+	Update the time-depending infomation such like the clock correction data files.

 Dependence: